endiverse/DAO-Launch-NFT/README.md

 # DAO-Launch-NFT
 A Unity 3D render to Celebrate the launch of the EndiVerse DAO - 04-2022!!
+Nothing special here, just a fun NFT for community members to commemerate the formation of the DAO legally in Wyoming.

 Base metadata for NFTs
 https://gateway.pinata.cloud/ipfs/QmVZYj8RaXYDK6bvkHtEA6ucHZCWsyy85JBUG14N5H4Rvo